-Our school theme for 2023 was, "With God all Things are Possible."
+Our school theme for 2024 was, "Respect 4 All."
 This helped to weave our Catholic Identity and COHR's charism, throughout school activities.
 We gathered and prayed as a community at Monday and Friday assemblies with our School Prayer a focus of reflection and our Charism.
-On special days, Harmony Day, Italian Day, Grandparents Day, etc we held a prayer service or mass celebrating our faith, our blessings and inviting all to join at their own point on their faith journey.
+On special days, Harmony Day, Italian Day, Grandparents Day, etc. we held a prayer service or mass celebrating our faith, our blessings and inviting all to join at their own point on their faith journey.
 Our welcoming Foyer displays continued this invitation and celebrated COHR.
 Staff Professional Learning centred on our Charism in action.